Each of the Impala data types has corresponding notation for literal values of that type.

 Field terminator character in CREATE TABLE:

-clauses FIELDS TERMINATED BY
+CREATE TABLE clauses FIELDS TERMINATED BY,

-, and LINES TERMINATED BY
+ESCAPED BY, and LINES TERMINATED BY have special rules

 for the string literal used for their argument, because they all require a single